 Haessler said that while it “cannot be taken for granted,” he expects the deal to get regulatory approval.

 Deutsche Bank said in February that it booked 97 million euros of expenses related to BHF-Bank.
-The divestiture follows Deutsche Bank’s plan, announced in April, to sell Actavis to Watson Pharmaceuticals Inc. (WPI)
+The divestiture follows Deutsche Bank’s plan, announced in April, to sell Actavis to Watson Pharmaceuticals Inc. (WPI:US)

 RHJ, which entered exclusive negotiations with Deutsche Bank in July last year, said Frankfurt-based BHF-Bank would complement Kleinwort Benson’s services in the U.K., the Channel Islands and Ireland.